sonocotta/esparagus-media-center/README.md

 Squeezelite's built-in AirPlay is a first-generation implementation. [rbouteiller/airplay-esp32](https://github.com/rbouteiller/airplay-esp32) is a standalone, open-source **AirPlay 1 & 2** receiver for the ESP32 family — actively developed, with great work done by the community despite the lack of help from Apple.

-Every Esparagus board is supported: HiFi Esparagus, Loud Esparagus, Louder Esparagus, Amped Esparagus, and the Esparagus Audio Brick (both the single-DAC ESP32/ESP32-S3 revisions and the Dual DAC), all flashable straight from a browser — no toolchain required.
+Every Esparagus board is supported: HiFi Esparagus, Loud Esparagus, Louder Esparagus, Amped Esparagus, Amped Esparagus Plus (S3), and the Esparagus Audio Brick (both the single-DAC ESP32/ESP32-S3 revisions and the Dual DAC), all flashable straight from a browser — no toolchain required (Amped Esparagus Plus (S3) is build-from-source for now, see below).
 Current features:

 - **AirPlay 1 & 2** — appears natively in Control Center and any AirPlay app, with PTP-based multi-room sync
 - **Sendspin** (experimental) — an open multi-room protocol renderer sharing the same output path, DSP, and volume control as AirPlay
 - **Bluetooth A2DP** on classic ESP32 revisions — phones and laptops can stream directly whenever AirPlay is idle (ESP32-S3 revisions have no Bluetooth Classic radio)
-- **On-device display** — the OLED on Louder Esparagus and the Audio Brick, or the color TFT on the Audio Brick Dual, shows track metadata and progress for AirPlay, Bluetooth, and Sendspin alike
+- **On-device display** — the OLED on Louder Esparagus and the Audio Brick, or the color TFT on the Audio Brick Dual and Amped Esparagus Plus (S3), shows track metadata and progress for AirPlay, Bluetooth, and Sendspin alike
 - **USB audio (UAC)** — ESP32-S3 revisions can be built as a USB sound card; the Audio Brick Dual already ships a ready-to-flash UAC build
+- **PCM5122 hardware volume** on Amped Esparagus Plus (S3) — the I2C-controlled DAC is configured at boot and volume is applied by the DAC's own digital attenuator instead of software scaling; the amplifier is unmuted only while audio is playing
 - **Full DSP control** on Louder Esparagus and the Audio Brick — the TAS5805M/TAS5825M's on-chip EQ is fully exposed: 15 cascaded biquad sections per channel/amplifier, each an arbitrary peaking filter, shelf, high/low pass, band pass, notch, phase shift, or raw coefficients, plus a crossover builder (and, on TAS5825M units, full PurePath Console 3 tuning replay)

+**Amped Esparagus Plus (S3)** is now supported via the `amped-esparagus-plus-s3` build: AirPlay 1 & 2 and Sendspin through the PCM5122 DAC with hardware volume, rotary encoder for volume (turn) and play/pause (click), RGB LED, W5500 Ethernet, and the 320×240 ST7789 TFT for now-playing.
+There's no prebuilt web-installer image yet, so build it with PlatformIO as described below.
+The firmware targets the rev H1+ pinout (the DAC's I2C pins are swapped on rev H).
+The PCM5122's own DSP (EQ/DRC) isn't exposed in the web UI, and the onboard microphone isn't used by the AirPlay firmware.

-**Louder Esparagus Plus (S3)** and **Amped Esparagus Plus (S3)** are now real, early-access hardware, but AirPlay firmware doesn't exist for either yet — today they ship an ESPHome Sendspin image (both) and a Squeezelite-ESP32 build.
+**Louder Esparagus Plus (S3)** is early-access hardware without AirPlay firmware yet — today it ships an ESPHome Sendspin image and a Squeezelite-ESP32 build.

 ### TAS58xx DSP: full parametric EQ and crossover control